MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

   - To learn how to add a database to an environment, go to [Add a Microsoft Dataverse database](/power-platform/admin/create-database).

 - (If you want to set up dataflows for process mining) An Environment Maker security role.

      - If you're assigned an Environment Admin or System Admin role, go to [What are dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) to learn more.

+- For additional process mining capabilities, download the[minit desktop application](minit/how-to-start-with-minit-desktop-application.md).

-- To customize your report, you need to set up your Power BI workspace and register the process advisor service principal in Azure AD.
+- To customize your report, you need to [set up your Power BI workspace](process-mining-pbi-workspace.md) and [register the process advisor service principal in Azure AD](process-mining-pbi-workspace.md#install-azure-tools).

 - Power Automate for desktop for task mining.
 You can download it from process advisor.
   - To learn more, go to [Introduction to desktop flows](desktop-flows/introduction.md).

-- (If you want to set up dataflows for process mining) An Environment Maker security role .
-   - If you're assigned an Environment Admin or System Admin role, go to What are dataflows to learn more.